-Column 1 provides summary statistics for our full sample.
-The average age of the children in our sample is 11 and most children have at least 1 sibling.
-Over half the sample is black or Hispanic due to the oversampling of minorities.
-The average age of mothers is 33 years old, although the youngest mother with a child in our sample is 25.
-Columns 2 and 3 in Table A1 break down the summary statistics based on EITC eligibility, while column 4 reports the difference between eligible and ineligible families.
-Children from EITC-eligible families (relative to those that are ineligible) are more likely to be minorities and have mothers with less education and lower AFQT scores.
+difference between eligible and ineligible families.
+Children from EITC eligible families (relative to those that are ineligible) are more likely to be minorities and have mothers with less education and lower AFQT scores.
 Their parents are also less likely to be married.
-These differences suggest that some children will be more directly affected by changes in the generosity of the EITC (e.g., black children with unmarried, low-educated mothers versus white children with married, highly educated mothers).
+These differences suggest that some children will be more directly affected by changes in the generosity of the EITC (e.g. black children with unmarried, low educated mothers versus white children with married, highly educated mothers).

-IV.
-The Effect of Income on Cognitive Achievement
+5 The Effect of Income on Cognitive Achievement

 In this section, we discuss the estimated impact of family income on children's math and reading achievement.
 We first report standard OLS and differenced estimates of outcome equations (1) and (2) under different assumptions about the dynamic effects of income.
-We also briefly discuss estimates for a few additional specifications employed previously in the literature.
+We also briefly discuss estimates for a few additional specifications previously employed in the literature.
 We then turn to our IV estimation strategy, which accounts for measurement error, permanent unobserved heterogeneity, and temporary unobserved shocks.
 We explore whether income changes have lasting effects on child achievement, whether the effects vary across different demographic groups, and whether income differentially affects younger versus older children.
-To establish the robustness of our findings, we examine a number of different specifications, including regressions that account for time-varying state policies, more general control functions, and maternal labor market participation.
+To establish the robustness of our findings, we examine a number of different specifications, including regressions which account for time-varying state policies, more general control functions, and maternal labor market participation.

-A. OLS and Differenced Estimates
+5.1 OLS and Differenced Estimates